Shorter-Shenck/Zillow_Cluster_Regression/README.md

 > Refine work into report in form of jupyter notebook.

-> Present walkthrough of report in 5 minute presentation to classmates and instructors
+> Present walkthrough of report in 5 minute recorded presentation

 * Detail work done, underlying rationale for decisions, methodologies chosen, findings, and conclusions.